au-nlp/project-milestone-p2-group20/README.md

 # Bridging the Language Gap: A Systematic Approach to Generating Patient-Friendly Clinical Study Descriptions

 ## TO DO
-- fill out missing max and min age -> for max take max for min take 1
+- x fill out missing max and min age -> for max take max for min take 1
-- fill out study_population -> "general population" or something generic
+- x fill out study_population -> "general population" or something generic
 - decide how to fill out missing keywords
 - drop rows that are missing what's under outcome
 - decide what to do with rows that have very long detailed description (avg=296 and max=4731) -> count how many over 1000
 - decide if we use the textstat metrics for readability
 - decide how to start experimenting for p3 -> what we want to do with the data
 - decide the final stage that we are having the project after p2 and how will p3 pick it up
+- show how the data will look like at the end of p2:
+ "title: ..., description: ..., eligibility criteria: ..., ....."
 - clean up and organize notebook

 ## Repo Organization: